The use of gas mixtures dynamically created in the hemoglobin study.

 Even if the hemoglobin is perhaps the best studied of all macromolecules, it has not revealed all its secrets yet, leading to a need for a deeper research to be undertaken.
 Since hemoglobin takes a crucial role in the complex systems at the base of life itself, its related diseases are well known and well studied.
 Moreover, the presence of hemoglobin in all the vertebrates, with slight differences that distinguish them from each other, offers the possibility to undertake both animal and human blood experimentation.
 Sickle cell disease and thalassemia are two of the major examples of hemoglobin research application.
 The Sickle cell disease, a syndrome connected with a hemoglobin gene mutation, has been studied since the early years of the past century but and efficient cure is still far from being discovered (patients affected by this disease still have an average life expectancy of 45 years).
 The thalassemia, a disease connected to an incorrect hemoglobin rate of synthesis, causes underproduction of normal globin proteins leading to the accumulation of abnormal hemoglobin molecules (with less oxygen binding capacity) inside the bloodstream.
 Either or both these syndromes may cause anemia, which is another common topic of hemoglobin research.
 Other common applications range over the tumor research field, the study of cardiovascular disease, diabetes cure development, carbon monoxide poisoning and many more.

 The common hemoglobin experimental hardware configuration required a controlled atmosphere chamber in which a proper gas mixture is flown .
 The components of this mixture are usually O2 and CO2 with N2 as the balance gas.
 The rate of O2 and/or CO2 in the mixture may vary depending on the experiment but a fine control that allows to monitor and adjust the rate during the procedure, i.e. a dynamic mixture management, is always required.
-For these applications, MCQ instruments suggest the use of the MCQ Gas Blender Series, high precision instruments designed to work with up to 6 components dynamic gas mixtures.
+For these applications, MCQ instruments suggest the use of the MCQ Gas Blender Series, high precision Gas Mixers designed to work with up to 6 components dynamic gas mixtures.
 Each gas media is connected to a dedicated instrument channel and for each channel, MCQ guarantees high accuracy (1.0% of setpoint), high repeatability (0.16% of reading value) and a fast response time for set point change.
-The MCQ Gas Blender Series are versatile instruments, easy to configure and adaptable to many different lab-application.
-The instruments work with dry, non-aggressive gas media and the channels are always calibrated with native gases following customer’s request.
-MCQ also provide the software for the gas mixture management, the MCQ Gas Mixer Manager.
-Easy to use, compatible with any common desktop or laptop pc, MCQ Gas Mixer Manager allow taking a complete control over the instrument and its functions, letting the user start working with dynamic gas mixtures immediately.
+The MCQ Gas Blender Series are versatile instruments, easy to configure and adaptable to many different laboratory applications.
+The gas mixers work with dry, non-aggressive gas media and the channels are always calibrated with native gases following customer’s request.
+MCQ Instruments also provide the SOFTWARE for the gas mixture management, the MCQ Gas Mixture Creator Software.
+Easy to use, compatible with any common desktop or laptop pc, MCQ Gas Mixture Creator Software allow taking a complete control over the instrument and its functions with automation, letting the user start working with dynamic gas mixtures immediately.

 • Hardware Configuration

-A simple example of MCQ Gas Blender Series hardware configuration is represented in the image.
-The instrument works with dry, non-aggressive gases.
+A simple example of MCQ Gas Blender Series hardware configuration is represented in the image below.
+The Gas Mixer works with dry, non-aggressive gases.
 The gas sources can be both pure or mixtures (in our example pure gases have been chosen for simplicity).
-The gas cylinders are connected to the instrument through 6 mm diameter tubes and a check valve is installed on each line as backflow prevention device.
+The gas cylinders are connected to the gas mixer through 6 mm diameter tubes and a check valve is installed on each line as back-flow prevention device.
 Each gas media is connected and controlled by a dedicated channel of the Gas Blender.
-Another 6 mm tube finally connects the instrument to the working system in which the experiment takes place.
-The relative amount of O2 and CO2 in the coming out mixture can be adjusted with ease, monitored and modified by the user via to the MCQ Gas Mixer Manager software.
+Another 6 mm tube finally connects the Gas Mixer to the working system in which the experiment takes place.
+The relative amount of O2 and CO2 in the coming out mixture can be adjusted with ease, monitored and modified by the user via to the MCQ Gas Mixture Creator Software.
 In the diagram shown below the working system is a controlled atmosphere chamber.
 This kind of chambers control internal humidity and temperature and allow the user to handle the system with apposite gloves.
 Even if this configuration is an optimal experimental choice, the MCQ Gas Blenders can adapt efficiently to a wide range of other working set-up.